A STONED CONVERSATION (recorded 2001)

 A COLLECTION OF LOVE SONGS (2002)

-a useless compilation put together to get an idea of what our setlist for the clifton grant show would sound like. the original papa ghostface version of time again also got tossed in, making things even more confusing.
+A useless compilation (not to be confused with TWISTED & FRESH) put together to get an idea of what the setlist for what turned out to be our last live gig would sound like.
+The original Papa Ghostface version of “Time Again” also got tossed in, making things even more confusing.

 STONER BLUES (2002)

-an attempt to collect some of the highlights from the pre-SUBLIMINAL BILE, lineup-shifting days. it’s probably better just to dig into the individual CDs, as hit-and-miss as some of them are, because one disc isn’t enough to take in all the best bits. at least my liner notes are kind of fun.
+An attempt at collecting some of the highlights from the pre-SUBLIMINAL BILE, lineup-shifting days.
+It’s probably better just to dig into the individual CDs, as hit-and-miss as most of them are, because one disc isn’t enough to take in all the best bits.
+At least my liner notes are kind of fun.

 LIVE ON VHS (2002)